RaoulGrn/mask-stock/README.md

 # mask-stock
-A web application built with React and Express (node.js) in which a hospitals' employees can login to their account and order new amount of masks.
+Web application built with React and Express (node.js) in which a hospitals' employees can login to their account and order new amount of masks.

 HOW TO RUN: